 There's not a square corner on this meat smoker, and even on high, it won't reach past 235 degrees.

-do yourself a favor, buy something else, this is trash.
+Do yourself a favor, buy something else.
+This Royal Oak Smoker is trash.

 I love mine